bibledit/linux/README.md

-## Code and script to create Bibledit for Linux.
+# Code and script to create Bibledit for Linux.

-# Scripts
+## Scripts

-tarball: assembles a tarball for Bibledit Linux.
+tarball: Assembles a tarball for Bibledit Linux.

+debian.sh: Creates Debian packages.